 George believes that his involvement in local business associations and civic affairs is very helpful to his litigation, business and real estate practice.
 He has served on many local boards, including the Greater Bakersfield Chamber of Commerce Board of Directors (Past President) and the Kern County Economic Development Corporation Board of Directors.
 He also has served on the Boards of Directors of Greater Bakersfield Memorial Hospital, the Bakersfield Heart Hospital and the Central California Heart Institute, where he served as Chairman of the Board of Directors.

-George is married to Linda Martin, and they have two sons, Bry and Brandon, both of whom are practicing attorneys.
+George is married to Linda Martin, and they have two sons, Bry and Brandon, both of whom are attorneys.